stratis-storage/stratis-docs/content/stratis-release-notes-3.0.0.md

 device is in use.
-* Handling of errors returned by internal methods is improved; a chaining mechanism has been introduced and the error chains can be scrutinized programatically to identify expected scenarios like rollback failures.
+* Handling of errors returned by internal methods is improved; a chaining mechanism has been introduced and the error chains can be scrutinized programmatically to identify expected scenarios like rollback failures.
 * A set of states indicating that a pool has reduced capability have been added internally and are published on the D-Bus.
 A pool's capability is reduced on an error being returned internally which contains, somewhere in